 Depending on your company and group settings, you may have a Priorities section on your 15Five.
 Priorities in 15Five are short-term goals or tasks that follow the cadence of your 15Five reporting.
 Writing your priorities directly in your 15Five lets your manager know what you have prioritized for your weekly tasks, and they too can track your progress toward accomplishing your goals.

 Research shows, employees should prioritize and select a few activities to focus on to maximize time and performance.
 The fresh start effect also shows that the best time to prioritize is Monday, so a general rule of thumb is to open your 15Five at the start of every week, review the priorities you set for yourself, and identify anything else you want to focus on over the next five days.
-You can add to your priorities by clicking on “Anything else to add?”
+You can edit your priorities, carry them over to another check-in, or add priorities that you forgot to add the week before using 'Add a new priority'.

 Another useful function of the Priorities feature is the ability to link your priorities to your long-term Objectives to ensure that your weekly tasks align week over week.
 This will help you break down tasks and focus on short term task goals as you work toward completing your longer term goals.